duffbeer2000/sickrage-mui/README.md

-This is a Dockerfile setup for sickbeard(non englisch series) - http://sickbeard.com/
+This is a Dockerfile setup for sickrage(non englisch series) - http://sickrage.com/

 To run: